THE SECRET SAUCE FOR PLAYING BETTER TENNIS

 There's a common misconception that a player will learn something faster if it's made easy for them first.
 I call this the "cotton wool" approach to teaching tennis.

 I like to do the opposite.
-I take away all forms of "cotton wool" and expose the player to stress, decision making, and unpredictability from the beginning.
+I remove all forms of "cotton wool" and expose the player to stress, decision-making, and unpredictability from the outset.

-If I want to teach a player to approach the net more, once I have explained how I want it done, I have them move forward to the net in a point situation and expose them to all the "ugly" things that could happen.
+If I want to teach a player to approach the net more effectively, once I have explained how I want it done, I have them move forward to the net in a point situation and expose them to all the potential "ugly" things that could happen.

-As a player you will eventually be faced with all those things which can go wrong when going forward to the net.
+As a player, you will eventually be faced with all the things that can go wrong when advancing toward the net.
 Don't delay, expose yourself to those unpredictable "ugly" elements right from the beginning.

-Training to become a Green Berets in the US Army is one of the toughest challenges on the planet.
-Only the very best men and women from the US armed services can try-out for this elite squadron, and only a small percentage of those candidates pass through training.
+Training to become a Green Beret in the US Army is one of the toughest challenges on the planet.
+Only the very best men and women from the US armed services are eligible to try out for this elite squadron, and only a small percentage of those candidates successfully complete training.

-The Green Berets have a specific standard they demand when they train all new recruits.
+The Green Berets have a specific standard they require when training all new recruits.
 They train them to last for 5 days, and 5 nights behind enemy lines, and without food or water.

-If you're getting bored with your training sessions and feel like you are not improving your results, then you need to include all the elements I've listed here.
+If you're getting bored with your training sessions and feel like you're not improving your results, then you need to incorporate all the elements I've listed here.

-To create a tennis equivalent to the Green Berets training regime, train yourself to play at your highest level for 5 sets (3-4 hours), against your toughest opponent, and all the while making correct decisions throughout.
-That should be your bench mark!
+To create a tennis equivalent to the Green Berets training regime, train yourself to play at your highest level for 5 sets (3-4 hours), against your most formidable opponent, and all the while making correct decisions throughout.
+That should be your benchmark!

 There's your challenge for the months ahead.